SagiLiba/react-reports/README.md

 #### measureHeight

-Use the measureHeight to correctly measure your elements height, and notify the <PageGroup/>
-Pass it a refernce to a DOM element.
+Use the measureHeight to correctly measure your elements height, and notify the `PageGroup` Pass it a refernce to a DOM element.

 #### OverflowAuto

-To make sure that the height is being calculated correctly use the <OverflowAuto/> component to wrap you child with a div with "overflow: auto", this makes sure that your child component will help correct height measurements of margins,padding and border.
+To make sure that the height is being calculated correctly use the `OverflowAuto` component to wrap you child with a div with "overflow: auto", this makes sure that your child component will help correct height measurements of margins,padding and border.

-You must pass a reference using "useRef" to access that childs height and notify the <PageGroup />.
+You must pass a reference using "useRef" to access that childs height and notify the `PageGroup`.

 #### Summary of Asynchronous Behavior

 By Combining all of the above `AsyncMeasure`, `measureHeight`, `OverflowAuto`, `_notifyHeight`, `_saveState`, and `_savedState` you have complete control over asynchronous operation allowing you to generate the report pages with async components.

-> Remember that `asyncMeasure` is only available as a direct child of the <PageGroup/> component.
+> Remember that `asyncMeasure` is only available as a direct child of the `PageGroup` component.

 ### AsyncImage